peepsquest/tutorials/src/pixiIsometric1.md

 var graphics = new PIXI.Graphics();
 stage.addChild(graphics);

-// an iso tile is twice as wide as it is tall (h is original dimension) function isoTile(backgroundColor, borderColor, w, h) {
+// An iso tile is twice as wide as it is tall (2w x h) function isoTile(backgroundColor, borderColor, w, h) {
     var h_2 = h/2;